The plans are for the squarish model in the photos on this page.

 “Thank you so much for providing an affordable way to have a squatting platform, & for the pride of having built it myself.
 I've been perching on toilet rims for close to two months, and in that time, I rid myself of an inguinal hernia that I was told only surgery would fix.”

 G. T. (USA)

-Have a read here first to see if the plans are a good option for you — otherwise click home above and look at the Lillipad Squatting Platform.
+Have a read here first to see if the DIY plans are a good option for you to build your own squatting platform — otherwise click home above and look at the Lillipad Squatting Platform.

-The squatting plans enable customization of the footpad angle and height.
+The homemade squatting plans enable customization of the footpad angle, height and width.

 The printable PDF file includes, plans, timber selection advice, measuring advise to customize your squatting platform, a helpful step-by-step guide and woodworking tips.

 I have made the plans as simple as possible.
 Experienced woodworkers will be able to make improvements as they see fit.

 Please note that some stores offer a cutting service and will be able to cut your wood to your measurements.

 If you feel daunted by a lack of skill, equipment or space, I suggest asking someone capable to build it for you.
 They may already have the materials and it may only take them an hour or two to make.